groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Properties menu of a signed binary](en/CERT1.png)

-By clicking on `Details` and after` Display the certificate` we could see the chain of trust
+By clicking on `Details` and after` Display the certificate` we can see the chain of trust

 ![Chain of trust of a signed binary](en/CERT4.png)